 From the menu bar, select Storage - RAIDs.
-The User RAIDs are displayed:
+The User RAIDs are displayed.

-Hover over any Volume Group or RAID for a Tool Tip containing status information.
+- Hover over any Volume Group or RAID for a Tool Tip containing status information. - Click the System RAIDs tab to view the list of system RAIDs as follows.

-Assigning global hot spare disks to a RAID
+Assigning Global Hot Spare Disks to a RAID